PYNE-AD/cs207-FinalProject/docs/milestone1.md

 # Evaluate the vector functions at the desired points
 F.evalFunc(np.array([[Xs], [Ys]]))
 myVal = F.val
-# Returns a vector size 100 x 1, where the evaluated value of each the ith function is found in the ith row
+# Returns a vector size 100 x 1, where the evaluated value of each ith function is found in the ith row

 # Evaluate the derivative of the function at the desired points
 F.evalFunc(np.array([[Xs], [Ys]]))